 The Tsilhqot’in Research Cluster at UBC

-This collaborative research cluster is comprised of three linked projects undertaken by Lorraine Weir with Chief Roger William (Xeni Gwet’in) in relation to the Tsilhqot’in Aboriginal title and rights case:
+Lorraine Weir with Plaintiff Roger William (Xeni Gwet’in) in relation to the Tsilhqot’in Aboriginal title and rights case:

-- Lha Yudit’in (We Never Give Up): An Oral History of the Tsilhqot’in Title Case, a book-length oral history undertaken by Weir with Chief William and the Tsilhqot’in people of Xeni (completion in 2017-18).
+- Lha Yudit’ih (We Never Give Up): An Oral History of the Tsilhqot’in Title Case, a book-length oral history undertaken by Weir with Plaintiff and former Chief Roger William and the Tsilhqot’in people of Xeni (completion in 2017-18).
 Supported by the Hampton endowment at UBC and by UBC Arts HSS grants.

 - Qatŝ’ay: The Basket Project.
 Sixteen Elders made the long journey from Xeni to the Museum of Anthropology at UBC in Sept.
 2016 to see the collection of baskets and other belongings made by their ancestors and to record their knowledge and experience.
 This project is part of the work of cultural and linguistic revitalization associated with the Tsilhqot’in Title case and an important part of the community’s reconnecting to its own proud artistic and cultural heritage.
 Supported by the Hampton Endowment at UBC, FNIS & FNEL, the Longhouse, the English Department, & MOA.
-Material from this visit will be incorporated into Lha Yudit’in and included in the Title case website.
+Material from this visit will be incorporated into Lha Yudit’ih.

 - Nexwenen: The Voices of the Elders.
 A new collaborative project focused on the transcription and translation of testimony in Tsilhqot’in by the Elders at trial in the Tsilhqot’in Title case.
 Based on the court reporter’s deposition tapes, this project returns the voices of the Elders to their communities and provides essential materials for language revitalization and curriculum as well as for cultural and historical study.